-SCAN: When you press SCAN while playing a CD, you will hear the first few seconds of each track on a disc.
-Press SCAN again to stop on a CD.
+TRACK SCAN: Press SCAN for less than two seconds.
+You will hear the first few seconds of each track on a disc.
+Press SCAN again to stop TRACK SCAN.
 The CD will mute while scanning and SCAN will appear on the display.
+(This function is not available on the AM-FM Stereo with Cassette Tape Player.)

+DISC SCAN: Press SCAN for more than two seconds, you will hear the first few seconds of the first track on each disc.
+Press SCAN again to stop DISC SCAN.
+The CD will mute while scanning and SCAN will appear on the display.(This function is not available on the AM-FM Stereo with Cassette Tape Player.)
 RDM: Press this button to hear the tracks in random, rather than sequential, order.
-RDM will appear on the display.
-Press SEEK-TUNE while RDM is on the display to randomly seek through discs and tracks.
+RANDOM will appear on the display.
+Press TUNE-SEEK while RDM is on the display to randomly seek through discs and tracks.
 Press RDM again to turn off random play.
-(This button is not available on the standard AM-FM Stereo radio.)
+(This button is not available on the AM-FM Stereo with Cassette Tape Player.)

 SIDE: Press this button to select the next disc in the changer.
-Each time you press this button, DISC LOADING will appear on the display (does not appear on the standard AM-FM Stereo radio) and the disc number on the radio display will move to the next available CD.
+If your vehicle is equipped with the AM-FM Stereo with Cassette Tape Player, CD and the disc number will appear on the display each time you press this button.
+If your vehicle is equipped with any other audio system, DISC LOADING will appear on the display and the disc number on the radio display will go to that of the next available CD each time you press this button.